ML experiment management with Kubeflow TensorBoard

 TENSORBOARD_URL

-Run the notebook code to train the model, and monitor the changing training process through TensorBoard using an IFrame.
+Run the notebook code to train the model and monitor the process through an IFrame displaying TensorBoard.